notpushkin/Mailspring/CONTRIBUTING.md

 #### Documentation

 Back in 2015 and 2016, the Nylas Mail team made a huge effort to document the codebase.
-The docs are still [available on GitHub pages](https://foundry376.github.io/Mailspring/), and are still largely relevant to Mailspring development.
+The docs are still [available on GitHub pages](https://foundry376.github.io/Mailspring/), and are still largely relevant to Mailspring Libre development.

 #### Discussion Etiquette